yukas/code-rules/README.md

 # code-rules
-Prioritized list of object oriented design rules to use on your project
+Prioritized list of object oriented design rules to use in your project

 ## Naming
 1. Reveal intent